w0px/autocrystal-community-version/README.md

 If the stats remain the same, the save state was not created correctly, and the bot will keep encountering the same starter repeatedly

+### About the "True Randomness" Checkbox

+Off (default): fast, ~98.8% empirically-measured DV coverage.
+Plenty for shiny hunting - 8 valid combinations out of 65536, so a small coverage gap is very unlikely to exclude all of them.
+On: much slower (single delay of 65536+ frames instead of the fast split approach), but mathematically guarantees reaching every possible DV combination given enough time.
+Use this specifically when hunting a single unique target like 15/15/15/15 (Perfect DVs) or 0/0/0/0 (Perfect Negative DVs), where there's only one valid combination and the stakes of a coverage gap are much higher.

+Whether the fast "Off" mode happens to already cover a specific rare target like 15/15/15/15 depends on the individual save file - it might, or it might not, with no way to know in advance.
+"On" removes that uncertainty at the cost of speed.

 ## Headbutt Module

+Automatically Handles Phone Calls and Other Interruptions (e.g. Egg Hatching)
 - position infront of a headbutt tree and start the module

 <img width="504" height="475" alt="image" src="https://github.com/user-attachments/assets/4ab1a4a0-e977-4c50-8edd-9a53b675d07a" />